wso2/product-developer-portal/mock/CountriesAPI/apiContent.md

 ## Overview

-The **Countries API** is a RESTful web service provided by **GlobalData** that allows developers to access detailed information about countries, including their capitals, populations, continents, and other geographical data.
-The API is designed to be simple, flexible, and easy to integrate into various applications.
+The **Countries API** is a flexible and efficient web service provided by GlobalData that allows developers to query detailed information about countries through a unified GraphQL interface.
+This API enables users to request specific fields and nested data about countries, including their capitals, populations, continents, and other geographical information.
+The API is designed to be intuitive and developer-friendly, offering a rich query language for precise data retrieval and integration into various applications.

 - **API Name**: CountriesAPI
 - **Organization**: GlobalData